kobolabs/metadata-style-guide/README.md

 Price Effective Date (ONIX 2.1) and Price Date Role (ONIX 3.0) composites allow you to schedule promotional prices with your ONIX feed.

 ### Best Practice	</br>
-Rakuten Kobo supports the three price method only:
+Rakuten Kobo supports the three price method:
   > * Ensure your starting regular price has an end date.
 Otherwise, our system won’t know to look for a new price.</br>
   > * Ensure the promo price has both a start and end date. </br>
   > * Ensure your regular price is reinstated by including a new start date.
 All dates are inclusive: they start at 0:00 and end at 23:59 EST of the specified start and end dates.